-We advise that you look to buy the biggest shed you can afford, simply because it’s always best to have too much space rather than too little.
+We advise that you look to buy the biggest garden shed you can afford, simply because it’s always best to have too much space rather than too little.
 Underestimating or going for the cheaper alternative could be the root of regret a few years down the line.
 Not only are there the bits and pieces you have at the moment to consider, but also what you are likely to need to store in the future.

 Where’s the best place to put my new shed?

 Again, where you site your new addition is usually defined by the size of your garden and the intended purpose of the building.
-For example, summer houses are best positioned where they will receive the most sun, however, garden sheds and workshops are better out of the sun, as this prevents them from reaching excessively high temperatures in the summer.
+For example, garden summer houses are best positioned where they will receive the most sun, however, garden sheds and garden workshops are better out of the sun, as this prevents them from reaching excessively high temperatures in the summer.

 If there’s a path in your garden, it’s wise to try and place the door where the path meets the shed as, even though this may seem obvious, it can easily be overlooked.
 If anything, it simply prevents taking mud indoors and inside the shed.